 A soft travel crate lined with easily washed blankets is a great idea if you have space in your vehicle.

 Consider the age of your puppy as well as his or her vaccination status to determine the best places for potty breaks.

 Ideally, you can find locations not frequented by other dogs to let your puppy eliminate safely.

 With food, water, familiar-scented items, and a loving, comforting companion to snuggle with, traveling by car will be both smooth and enjoyable for everyone.

 Flying A Mastiff Puppy

-I have flown twice with an 8-week old Mastiff puppy on Southwest Airlines.
+I have flown twice with an 8-week-old English Mastiff puppy on Southwest Airlines.

 In both cases, I used the following collapsible travel carrier which fit nicely under the middle seatback compartment.

 Given the size of an 8-week-old Mastiff puppy, they can easily be over the weight limit of 25 pounds in some cases.
 However, even with Sulley weighing in at 26 pounds, I had no trouble getting him onto the plane.